sakshitheanalyst/Excel-project/README.md

 * Format as Table

 Challenges
-To create a new column(Age brackets)  by using formula so we can easily identitfy Which Age group gives us profit.
+To create a new column(Age brackets)  by using formula so that we can easily identify Which Age group gives us profit.